Weak*-Simplicity of Convolution Algebras on Discrete Groups: Notation and Preliminary Remarks

 We say that $G$ is an \textit{ICC group} if every non-trivial conjugacy class is infinite.
 We define the \textit{$FC$-centre} of $G$ to be

 It turns out that $FC(G)$ is always a normal subgroup of $G$.
 Let

 be the set of torsion elements of $G$.
-By \cite[Theorem 1.6]{T} $FC(G)_T$ is a subgroup of $G$ containing the derived subgroup $FC(G)'$.
+By \cite[Theorem 1.6]{T} $FC(G)_T$ is a normal subgroup of $G$ containing the derived subgroup $FC(G)'$, so that $FC(G)$ is always a torsion-by-abelian group.

 Let $H$ be a subgroup of $G$.
+We write $[G:H]$ for the index of $H$ in $G$.
 By a \textit{left (right) transversal} we mean a set of left (right) coset representatives for $H$ in $G$.
 When $H$ is normal we simply talk about a transversal for $H$ in $G$.
-We write $[G:H]$ for the index of $H$ in $G$.
 We say that $H$ is an \textit{$FC$-central subgroup} of $G$ if $H \subset FC(G)$.

 Given a group $G$ we write $\widehat{G}$ for the unitary dual of $G$, that is, the set of equivalence classes of irreducible, continuous, unitary representations of $G$ on Hilbert spaces.
 Note that, for any $N \lhd G$, conjugation by elements of $G$ induces an action of $G$ on $\widehat{N}$ given by